npjd/htn-backend-take-home/README.md

 - **npm**: A package manager for the JavaScript programming language.
 It's used for managing project dependencies.
 - **ts-node**: A TypeScript execution and REPL for Node.js, with source map support.
 It's used for running TypeScript code directly, without compiling it first.

-### Design Choices

 ### Future Features
-- Find a way to inherit types in schema to reduce redudnacny
+- Find a way to inherit types in the schema to reduce redundancy
-- Organize DB such that we have a log of hardware transactions for better mointoring
+- Organize DB such that we have a log of hardware transactions for better monitoring
 - Find a way to export types from schema to resolver code for better consistency across codebase
 - Have the DB hosted on a server
+- The code in `resolver.ts` does not scale well imo if we were to add more features — it would be best to have each resolver have its functionality split across modules, and to have some common functions all these modules could interact with — for a small project like this I decided to just dump all the logic in one file